 Because of their near microscopic size, and because mites vary so greatly from species to species, it’s extremely difficult to correctly identify a mite infestation.
 While some mites leave noticeable markings—spider mites spin webs, clover mites are recognizable by their bright red color—most mites leave little to no evidence of their existence.

 In fact, the sole sign of an infestation often comes by way of the symptoms mites can cause in humans, such as skin irritation and general allergic reaction.
 Unless you’re able to capture a mite sample and have it identified by a professional, there’s little to no way to confirm what sort of mite infestation you may or may not have.

 While some mites—like the mostly harmless dust mite—are all but impossible to completely eliminate from your home, troublesome biting mites are comparatively easier to treat.
 Rat mites and bird mites, for example, can often be eradicated simply by removing any small rodents, birds and bird nests from your home.

 If you have mites, but are unsure of the source, fogging your entire home might be a good option for you.
-Fogging your home with an all natural, nontoxic pesticide is the best way to treat all areas where mites could be hiding.
-If you believe mites have infested your bedding or other linens, washing and drying them on a hot cycle with a natural, water-soluble insect repellent should rid your items of any remaining mites.
+If you believe mites have infested your bedding or other linens, washing and drying them on a hot cycle should rid your items of any remaining mites.